Monitor Network Traffic

-As a network analyzer (aka. packet sniffer & protocol analyzer), Capsa makes it easy for us to monitor and analyze network traffic in its intuitive and information-rich tab views.
-With Capsa's network traffic monitor feature, we can quickly identify network bottleneck and detect network abnormities.
-This article is to discuss how we can monitor network traffic with Capsa's network traffic monitor feature.
+As a network analyzer (aka. packet sniffer & protocol analyzer), Capsa makes it easy to monitor and analyze network traffic in its intuitive and information-rich tab views.
+With Capsa's network traffic monitor feature, network administrators can quickly identify network bottleneck and detect network abnormities.
+This article is to discuss how to monitor network traffic with Capsa's network traffic monitor feature.

-If we want to have a graphical view of the statistics or get a trend chart of the network traffic, then we can use the graphs in the Dashboard tab.
+If users want to have a graphical view of the statistics or get a trend chart of the network traffic, they can use the graphs in the Dashboard tab.
 It provides a great many of statistic graphs from global network to a specific node.
-You are able to as well create almost any kind of graph based on any MAC address, IP address and protocol, etc. With these graphs, you can easily find out anomalies of the network and get useful statistics.
+Users are able to as well create almost any kind of graph based on any MAC address, IP address and protocol, etc. With these graphs, they can easily find out anomalies of the network and get useful statistics.

 Figure 1: monitor network traffic in the Dashboard tab

 The Summary tab provides general information of the entire network or the selected node in the Node Explorer window.
-In the Summary tab we can get a quick view of the total traffic, real-time traffic, broadcast traffic, multicast traffic and so on.
-When we switch among the node in the Node Explorer window, corresponding traffic information will be provided.
+In the Summary tab network administrators can get a quick view of the total traffic, real-time traffic, broadcast traffic, multicast traffic and so on.
+When they switch among the node in the Node Explorer window, corresponding traffic information will be provided.

 Figure 2: monitor network traffic in the Summary tab

-In these two endpoint tabs (Physical Endpoint and IP Endpoint), we can monitor network traffic information of each physical address node and IP address node, both local and remote.
+In these two endpoint tabs (Physical Endpoint and IP Endpoint), network administrators can monitor network traffic information of each physical address node and IP address node, both local and remote.
 With their easy sorting feature we can easily find out the nodes with abnormal traffic, such as which hosts are generating or have generated the largest traffic.

 Figure 3: monitor network traffic by endpoints